Existenziell/bplusplus/README.md

 ## Interactive Tools

 The docs include **Bitcoin CLI Terminal**, **Stack Lab**, and a **Denominations Calculator**.
-They let you run commands, build scripts, and convert units in the browser—no local node, IDE, or extra setup.
+They let you run commands, build scripts, and convert units in the browser (no local node, IDE, or extra setup).
 Use them to try concepts as you read, debug your mental model, or prepare for real tooling.

 ### Bitcoin CLI Terminal

 Run `getblockcount`, `getblock`, `getrawtransaction`, `getmempoolinfo`, and other Bitcoin Core RPC commands in the browser.
-Connects to a public mainnet node—no local node or setup.
+Connects to a public mainnet node (no local node or setup).
 Type `help` for the command list.

 ### Stack Lab